Holiday Flights Scrapped As Massive Winter Storm Sweeps US - UrduPoint

 Blinding whiteouts and hazardous road conditions were already being seen in parts of the country slammed by a dangerous cold front.

-Beyond the 1,825 cancelations as of 1750 GMT, more than 3,700 other flights within, into or out of the United States have been delayed, according to flight tracker FlightAware.
+Beyond the 2,200 cancellations as of 2200 GMT, more than 6,900 other flights within, into or out of the United States have been delayed, according to flight tracker FlightAware.

 The majority of US flights called off have so far been at Chicago O'Hare or Denver, both international hubs, the data showed.